-Serving SCUBA divers since 1974 with stores located in Sacramento and Stockton, California, we are Northern California's largest PADI dive centers.
-Both stores are PADI 5-Star facilities, featuring premier dive gear for both in-store and mail order purchase.
+Serving SCUBA divers since 1974 with stores located in Sacramento, California, we are Northern California's largest PADI dive center.
+Dolphin is a PADI 5-Star facility, featuring premier dive gear for both in-store and mail order purchase.
 Please call us at (800) 436-5744.

 From the Sacramento Bee: THE WET SET

 DOLPHIN SCUBA CENTER'S OWNER HAS MADE HIS PASSION PAY

 June 10, 1997

 By Pam Slater Bee Staff Writer

 --Mike Johnson has been in love with scuba diving since he was 12 years old.
 By the time he was 17, he was slinging tanks, washing down wet suits and making sales at the Dolphin Scuba Center, 1530 El Camino Ave.
 By 19, he was the store manager.
 And by 21, he was the owner.
 The store's founder, Ken Schroeder, had been forced into bankruptcy, and despite the debts and financial obligations, the two worked to get the business back on track.
 "That was kind of like my test, if you will," Johnson said.
 And in 1986 Schroeder offered him the keys.
 Johnson borrowed $10,000 from his grandmother, and Schroeder, who died three years ago after suffering a heart attack, agreed to carry the paper.